manornot/SystemProgrammingPB2-1/README.md

 ### Modular Programming & Memory (14.03.2024 - 16.04.2024) <br />
 **Week 8 (14.03 - 16.03)** <br />
-1. Write a function to calculate the area of a circle and call it in your main program. <br />
+1.Write a function to calculate the area of a circle and call it in your main program. <br />
 https://github.com/manornot/circle_area <br />
-2. Develop a recursive function to find the nth term of the Fibonacci series. <br />
+2.Develop a recursive function to find the nth term of the Fibonacci series. <br />
 https://github.com/manornot/recursive_fibonacci <br />
-3. Code a program that uses a function to reverse a string. <br />
+3.Code a program that uses a function to reverse a string. <br />
 https://github.com/manornot/reverse_string <br />

 **Week 9 (21.03 - 23.03)** <br />